corux/play-messages/README.md

 This module gives you a tool for localizing your application.

-Tested with play 2.1.1 on windows and linux.
+Tested with play 2.1 and 2.2 on windows and linux.

 ## Features
 - Web based tool for localizing your application